Mmassaoudi-cell/TAG/README.md

 This single command:
 - Loads all four benchmark networks (MV Feeder, IEEE 39-bus, IEEE 118-bus, RTS-96) from the `pandapower` library
 - Runs all eight strategies (No Defense, Random, Degree, Betweenness, PageRank, Simulated Annealing, Greedy, and TAG)
-- Saves ten figures to `figures/`
-- Prints formatted LaTeX tables for direct copy-paste into the paper

 Expected runtime: approximately **15–40 minutes** on a modern laptop (the bottleneck is the Monte Carlo evaluation inside the TAG portfolio search).